madhr/madhr.github.io/_posts/2020-01-25-k-means-clustering.markdown

 <h4>How does it work?</h4>

 We start by randomly picking k data points (k is set beforehand) called centroids from our data set.
 All remaining points are then assigned to one of these centroids.
 Assignment is done based on the distance - closest centroid is picked.
 For each centroid and its data points we calculate average value - a new centroid.
 The process of assign - calculate distance - update centroids is repeated n times, until a desired result is reached.
-How to know when we achieved that - this will be covered later on in this article.
+How to know if we achieved that - this will be covered later on in this article.

 Let’s look into the details:

 <h4>Step 1 Read Data</h4>

 In our case, the input data set is a .jpg file.
-We’ll have to extract each pixel’s value from the image.
-We’ll use a <i>getRGB(int x, int y)</i> method from Java’s <i>BufferedImage</i>.
+We’ll have to extract each pixel’s `value` from the image.
+We’ll use a `getRGB(int x, int y)` method from Java’s `BufferedImage`.

 {% highlight java %}
 public class Point {